 - Go to System Preferences > Network.

-- Click the gear icon and choose Make Service Inactive.
+- Click and choose Make Service Inactive.

 - Choose Make Service Active.

 Connect your Windows PC to Personal Hotspot with USB

 - In the Network and Sharing Center, click View status.

 When your connect your iPhone or iPad to your computer with a USB cable, Personal Hotspot automatically shares an Internet connection with your computer.
 For example, when you connect your iPhone to your computer to charge, your computer will use Internet from Personal Hotspot on your iPhone.
 To avoid unnecessary data charges, turn off Personal Hotspot when it isn't in use.

 If you can't connect to Personal Hotspot with Bluetooth